SivangiRaychoudhury/python-challenge/README.md

 - Inside the local repository, two folders are created "PyBank" and "PyPoll".
 - Inside each assignment folder are the following:
    1. main.py -> file that holds the python script for the analysis
    2. Resources -> folder containing the .csv file which is used for the analysis.
    3. Analysis -> folder containing the text file with the output from the analysis.

  - Pushed to the GitHub.

- #PyBank Analysis
+ #PYBANK ANALYSIS

  For this challenge, a python script is created that analyzes the dataset, budget_data.csv and calculated the following:

   1. The total number of months included in the dataset